-Children love experiments and indeed that’s just the prefect way to keep your little scientists busy while building their sense of wonder.
-And when it comes to stuff you can create with baking soda, the list is really entertaining!
+Children love science experiments and indeed that’s just the prefect way to keep your little scientists busy while building their sense of wonder.
+And when it comes to baking soda experiments for kids, the list is really entertaining!

 The fizz, the bubbles, the eruption and that excitement of watching a chemical reaction — while following child safety rules — in front of your eyes is nothing short of exhilarating.